-We will obtain written consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials.
+We will obtain consent from parents/carers for photographs and videos to be taken of their child for communication, marketing and promotional materials via a Google form.
 We will clearly explain how the photograph and/or video will be used to both the parent/carer and pupil.